kuzzleio/documentation-old/src/sdk-reference/event-emitter/remove-all-listeners.md

 ## Return value

-Returns the `Kuzzle` object to allow chaining.
+Returns the `KuzzleEventEmitter` object to allow chaining.